kk-spartans/scholars-cup/03 - In Futurity, Someone Prophetic Sees/11 - Chaos theory, predicting the unpredictable/Feedback.md

 - Sensor measures 27 °C (the output).
 - Controller goes “too hot,” reduces heater power.

-Also, AI models love feedback, sometimes they literally beg for it, even on the API
+Also, AI models love feedback, sometimes they literally beg for it, even on the API.